kototronik/signalDUPLI/README.md

 *A Signal Duplicator for ASK Modulated Signals*

 ## **Overview**
-**signalDUPLI** allows you to capture, analyze, and replicate ASK-modulated signals using RTL-SDR, Universal Radio Hacker (URH), and an ESP32-based transmitter setup.
+**signalDUPLI** allows you to replicate ASK-modulated signals using RTL-SDR, Universal Radio Hacker (URH), and an ESP32-based transmitter setup.

 ---